cakephp/docs/en/tutorials-and-examples/blog/blog.rst

         README

-Now might be a good time to learn a bit about how Cake's directory structure works: check out Chapter "Basic Principles of CakePHP", Section :
+Now might be a good time to learn a bit about how Cake's directory structure works: check out "CakePHP Folder Structure", Section :
-:doc:`/basic-principles-of-cakephp/cakephp-folder-structure`.
+:doc:`/getting-started/cakephp-folder-structure`.

 Creating the Blog Database
 ==========================